subramanyamdvss/UnsupNTS/README.md

 - ablations on adversarial and separation/classifier losses

 For the above systems, training takes about 6 hrs each in Nvidia T4 GPU.
 For more details and additional options, run the above scripts with the `--help` flag.
 Alternatively, visit the **[ipynb](https://colab.research.google.com/drive/1cVuzsU389WC9-1NliaP6mpBU77ZkgW6v)** in google colaboratory to reproduce the results.
 To access pretrained models visit **[link](https://drive.google.com/file/d/11U-MnbjkLQXK_z5R6RPsfSZWwmSPoj34/view?usp=sharing)**.
-See `predictions` folder to get the generations from the pretrained models.
+The folder `predictions` has the generations from the pretrained models.

 **Note**: Pretrained models were trained with pytorch 0.3.1 and may not exactly reproduce the result in pytorch 1.0.1